nextstrain/nextclade/docs/user/algorithm/05-mutation-calling.md

 # 5. Mutation calling

+Nextclade calls nucleotide and aminoacid mutations relative to multiple targets.

+### Mutations relative to reference sequence

 In order to detect nucleotide mutations, aligned nucleotide sequences are compared with the reference nucleotide sequence, one nucleotide at a time.
 Mismatches between the query and reference sequences are then noted and reported differently, depending on their nature:

 - Nucleotide substitutions: a change from one character to another.
 For example a change from `A` in the reference sequence to `G` in the query sequence.
 They are shown in sequence views in [Nextclade Web](../nextclade-web) as colored markers, where color signifies the resulting character (in query sequence).